nongrata081/ai-ideas/ai-ideas-nextra/pages/product/product-vision.en-US.md

         - Browsing
         - Running LMs locally
     - Knowledge base with UI (Confluence analog)
-    - Ticketing system with UI (JIRA analog)
+    - Ticket system with UI (JIRA analog)
     - SAFe system with UI
     - **How do I make it?**